 The manufacturer of Avandia had access to the same clinical data for over one year before the independent research study was published in the New England Journal of Medicine in May 2007.
 For years before this study was published, the drug’s maker failed to disclose the heart attack risks, and actively tried to minimize the danger, even though their own analysis showed a 30% increase in the rate of injuries.

-The lawyers at Saiontz & Kirk are reviewing potential lawsuits for individuals who suffered an Avandia heart attack, liver failure, bone fracture, vision loss or death.
-Request a free claim evaluation to determine if compensation may be available.
-There are no fees or expenses unless a recovery is obtained.
+Millions of dollars in Avandia settlements were paid to users of the diabetes drug.
+However, the lawyers at Saiontz & Kirk are no longer reviewing potential cases for individuals who suffered an Avandia heart attack, liver failure, bone fracture, vision loss or death.